elysium-suite/minos/README.md

 # however.
 team_aliases = [ "team1",
                  "team2" ]

+# If specified, the below emails will be
+# included in the CSV report, matching the index
+# of the team ids and aliases.
+This can be any
+# identifier that you don't want to be in the unique
+# id nor the scoreboard
+team_emails = [ "team1email@example.org",
+				"team2email@example.org" ]

 # If specified, only allow score updates
 # for the following image names